AndreiDuma/arch-brightness/README.md

     $ brightness -     # to decrease brightness level with 1 level

-##### note: utility written for Fujitsu Esprimo Mobile v6555.
-May work on other devices as well.
+##### note: utility written for Fujitsu Esprimo Mobile v6555 under Arch Linux.
+May work on other systems as well.